artnoisenik/machinelee/docs/tools/gpts/autogpt.md

 - **Auto-GPT Official Website:** [Auto-GPT](https://auto-gpt.ai) offers detailed information, documentation, and the latest updates on AutoGPT.
 - **OpenAI:** [OpenAI's Website](https://openai.com/) provides insights into the AI models that power tools like AutoGPT.
-- **TechCrunch AI Articles:** [TechCrunch](https://techcrunch.com/) covers the latest trends and developments in AI, offering a broader perspective on tools like AutoGPT and their impact.